christopherstyles/instagram-token-exchange/README.md

 ## :rocket: Start the server

-Run `yarn install` then `yarn start` The server will be available to receive token requests at `/token`.
+Run `yarn install` then `yarn start`.
+The server will be available to receive token requests at `/token`.